HMS Vernon Main Gate by B. Reynolds

 During the Second World War, HMS Vernon became responsible for mine disposal and mine countermeasures.
 Her officers and scientific staff achieved several coups involving the capture of mines and the development of countermeasures.
 One of the earliest of these was the rendering safe and recovery of the first German magnetic mine (Type GA) at Shoeburyness on 23 November 1939.
 For this deed, Cdr John Ouvry was decorated with the DSO by King George VI at a ceremony on HMS Vernon’s parade ground on 19 December 1939.
 Others decorated at the same time for this, and other tasks where mines were rendered safe for recovery and examination, were Lt Cdr Roger Lewis (DSO), Lt J E M Glenny (DSC), CPO C E Baldwin (DSM) and AB A L Vearncombe (DSM).
 Of particular note, these were the first Royal Naval decorations of the war.

 In June 1940, the first attempt to render safe a ground mine by divers was made in Poole Harbour, Dorset.
 A diving unit from HMS Excellent, supported by divers trained in Rendering Mines Safe (RMS) techniques from HMS Vernon, successfully removed the fuze from a Type GC mine underwater although the mine exploded as it was towed inshore.
 For his central role in this task, Able Seaman Diver R G Tawn was subsequently awarded the DSM.
 On discovering the skill of HMS Vernon’s mine technicians, the Germans placed booby traps in some mines.
 One was fitted with a small explosive charge that detonated when the mine was stripped in the mining shed at HMS Vernon on 6 August 1940 causing the deaths of Commissioned Gunner (T) Reginald A. Cook, PO Cecil H. Fletcher, AB William B. Croake, AB William J. Stearns and AB Alfred E. Stevens and serious injuries to other personnel.
-Following this incident, mines were stripped and examined at a disused limestone quarry at nearby Buriton which was nick-named HMS Mirtle (short for Mine Investigation Range).
+Following this incident, mines were stripped and examined at a disused chalk quarry at nearby Buriton which was nick-named HMS Mirtle (short for Mine Investigation Range).

 Various sections of HMS Vernon were dispersed to sites throughout the country following heavy air raids on Portsmouth, one of which demolished Dido Building and killed 100 people in a single night.
 On 3 May 1941, the main part of HMS Vernon was evacuated to Roedean Girls’ School at Brighton (HMS Vernon(R)) where bell pushes on the dormitory bulkhead were purportedly labelled ‘Ring for Mistress”.
 Other sites included Havant, Purbrook, West Leigh, Stokes Bay, Hove, Dartmouth/Brixham, Helensburgh, Edinburgh and Port Edgar.
 Although many naval divers were trained at HMS Vernon in Rendering Mines Safe (RMS) procedures as members of the Mine Recovery Section during the Second World War, it was not until 1 October 1944 that responsibility for naval diving passed from the Gunnery Branch, still based at HMS Excellent, to the Torpedo Branch based at HMS Vernon.
 This brought Minewarfare (both mining and mine countermeasures) and Diving under the same organisation for the first time.